 Cincinnati Children’s has provided long-term care to patients over many years at its main campus in Avondale thanks to ongoing support from the Convalescent Hospital.
 The vision is to provide a continuum of care for children with very complex conditions who need skilled nursing and medical care over an extended period of time.
 Cincinnati Children’s plans to collaborate with existing long-term care providers in the community as it develops its plans.
 Hospital officials said that many specifics still have to be worked out.

 Cincinnati Children’s Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S.News and World Report’s 2013 Best Children’s Hospitals ranking.
 It is ranked #1 for cancer and in the top 10 for nine of 10 pediatric specialties.
-Cincinnati Children’s is one of the top two recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
+Cincinnati Children’s is one of the top three recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
 The medical center is internationally recognized for improving child health and transforming delivery of care through fully integrated, globally recognized research, education and innovation.
 Additional information can be found at www.cincinnatichildrens.org.
 Connect on the Cincinnati Children’s blog, via Facebook and on Twitter.

 Formerly known by its original name of the Convalescent Hospital for Children and Orphan Asylum, Convalescent Hospital for Children was established in 1833 to serve children with chronic conditions requiring long-term hospital care.
 While Convalescent Hospital for Children closed its physical doors many years ago, today it has a volunteer board that raises funds and provides financial support for several specialized programs and other services housed at Cincinnati Children's including: